seepick/diamond/doc/howto-k8s/commands.md

 ----------------------------------------

 * Let k8s generate a yaml for you: `❯ k run nginx --image=nginx --dry-run=client -o yaml`
+    * don't just get another pod's template via `describe -o yaml` as it would be too "polluted"
 * the `~/.kube/config` file, also visible via `kubectl config view`

 ```yaml